 - 1. Satisfactory completion of all required coursework with a minimum cumulative GPA of 2.5.
-Each NUR courses must have a grade of 2.0/C or better. - 2.
+Each NUR course must have a grade of 2.0/C or better. - 2.
 Submission of a portfolio, including exemplars of work and progress, which demonstrate evidence of growth and development as a student nurse and readiness to enter professional practice. - 3.
-Completion of a standardized NCLEX-RN predictor exam (the HESI Exit Exam® is currently being used).
+Completion of a standardized NCLEX-RN predictor exam, meeting minimum standard (see ATI testing policy).